 NIPSCO requested ongoing review of the CT Project, including review of progress reports and any revisions to the best estimate, as the construction proceeds, and associated ratemaking treatment consistent with such review.
 OUCC witness Krieger recommends the Commission require NIPSCO to submit quarterly progress reports providing construction status, and accounting updates including project to date spending and remaining balances of contingency, escalation, owner's costs and indirects.
-Ms. Becker-testified that Mr. Krieger's recommended quarterly reporting requirements go beyond the yearly reporting required by the statute.
-She stated that NIPSCO plans to file its GCT Mechanism semi annually, which will provide the Commission and the parties an opportunity to review costs incurred to date and relevant project updates.
+Ms. Becker testified that Mr. Krieger's recommended quarterly reporting requirements go beyond the yearly reporting required by the statute.
+She stated that NIPSCO plans to file its GCT Mechanism semi-annually, which will provide the Commission and the parties an opportunity to review costs incurred to date and relevant project updates.
 She stated this cadence already exceeds the annual update requirement in the statute and that requiring quarterly reports from NIPSCO on top of this review is unnecessary and excessive.
 Pet.
 Ex.
-10 R at 26 27.
-We find Ms. Becker's proposal reporting acceptable given that it is more than contemplated by the statute; however, these reports should be submitted independent of any GCT (construction work in progress) rate-related filings.
-The Commission has already above noted grave concerns with NIPSCO's intended approach to managing the construction process for the proposed CT Project.
-To protect ratepayers and ensure the integrity of the final generating units, the Commission takes seriously its responsibility to exercise oversight over construction and intends to engage a construction monitor with expertise in power projects.
+10-R at 26-27.
+We find Ms. Becker's proposal acceptable given that it is more than contemplated by the statute.